roderickjackson-bradley/socket_io_app/work/w08/d1/03-intro-to-django-models/intro-to-django-models.md

 Migrations are used to evolve a database over time - as the requirements of the application change.
 However, they can be "destructive" (cause a loss of data), so be careful with migrations if you're working with an application in _production_.

-Migrations are just files that are created by running a command Django in Terminal.
+Migrations in Django are just Python files that are created by running a command Django in Terminal.

 #### Making Migration Files

-Okay, we've defined a `Cat` Model, but the database does not yet have a table to hold all of our furry _model objects_ (rows).
+Okay, we've defined a `Cat` Model, but the database does not yet have a table to hold all of our furry model instances (rows).

 The following command creates migration files for all models that have been added or changed since the last migration: